 A Typical Day At Engage in the West Bank

 Your schedule will vary depending on the intensity of your Arabic course.
-Intensive and super-intensive courses run five days per week, with two days off per week.
-Non-intensive courses have classes three days per week, with four days off per week.
+Intensive and super-intensive courses run five days per week, with two days off.
+Non-intensive courses have classes three days per week, with four days off.

-You will begin your day with an Arabic lesson at 8:30 am (or 12:30 pm for intensive and non-intensive courses).
-At 10 am, you will have a break for breakfast at the Center, giving you the chance to try traditional Palestinian food and socialize with others.
+You will begin your day with an Arabic lesson at 8:30 a.m. (or 12:30 p.m. for intensive and non-intensive courses).
+At 10 a.m., you will have a break for breakfast at the Center, allowing you to try traditional Palestinian food and socialize with others.

-And then, after breakfast, you will resume your Arabic lessons at 10:30 am and finish by 12:30 pm.
+After breakfast, you will resume your Arabic lessons at 10:30 am and finish them by 12:30 pm.
 Super-intensive courses have additional lessons in the afternoon.
 During your lessons, you can take short breaks.

-You can make your arrangements for lunch.
-Sightseeing trips in Hebron are available through Engage in the West Bank and may affect the time of your Arabic lessons.
+You can make your lunch arrangements.
+Sightseeing trips to Hebron are available through Engage in the West Bank and may affect the time of your Arabic lessons.

 Afternoons and evenings are free, with occasional optional activities to showcase Palestine’s culture.